WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 this, and migrate to a different agent.
-This new agent - which has no in-memory state for the call - would look up the state of the call in some shared database, see where it was routed (in this case, to the provider TG), and retrieve the session cookie which had also been stored after the call was established.
+This new agent - which has no in-memory state for the call - would look up the state of the call in some shared database, see where it was routed (in this case, to the TG), and retrieve the session cookie which had also been stored after the call was established.
 This new agent then re-establishes the media and signaling byways, perhaps even opening a fresh HTTP connection to do so.
-The use of the session cookie (or the stored IP of where the original call was routed), enables the byways to be re-established to the provider's origin server that has been, and is still - handling the call.
+The use of the session cookie enables the byways to be re-established to the server's origin server that has been, and is still - handling the call.

 This allows a chain of RIPP clients and servers in back-to-back